 Nearly every fitness tracker comes equipped with an accelerometer.
 This is the tool that makes it possible to count how many steps you take.

-More advanced fitness trackers are also equipped with a barometer and gyroscope.
+More advanced fitness activity trackers are also equipped with a barometer and gyroscope.
 Since the barometer measures atmospheric pressure, it can calculate your altitude in order to tell you how many flights of stairs you’ve climbed.
-The gyroscope allows the device to tell the difference in whether you are standing, sitting, or lying down.
+The gyroscope allows the device to tell the difference whether you are standing, sitting, or lying down.

-A heart rate monitor is included in many fitness trackers so you can measure your pulse.
+A heart rate monitor is included in many fitness activity trackers so you can measure your pulse.
 Some have sensors that measure your skin temperature and how much you perspire.
 Combining this data, the device will be able to determine how hard you’ve been working out.

 Some of these devices can use the heart rate information they collect to estimate the calories burned by the user per day.
 A few also come with apps you can use to record the calories you consume.
 Combining this information should be helpful for people trying to lose weight.

-There are fitness trackers that can sync with smartphones and send data to an app.
+There are fitness activity trackers that can sync with smartphones and send data to an app.
 This makes it easy to track your activity over time and may encourage you to develop healthy habits.
 There are trackers that can sync with other devices, too, such as heart rate monitors or “smart” bathroom scales.

 How useful are they?

 Will a fitness tracker actually help you become more fit?
 This is still an open question.
 Studies done so far have shown conflicting results.